Secure-and-Intelligent-Systems-Lab/SemanticVideoTransformer/README.md

 In the figure below, we visualize the semantic embeddings of the classes in Kinetics, ActivityNet and UCF-101 datasets.
 We see that there are several classes in all the test datasets that directly overlap with the training dataset (Kinetics), which is a violation of the ZSL paradigm.

 ![overlap](https://github.com/Secure-and-Intelligent-Systems-Lab/SemanticVideoTransformer/blob/main/tsne.png?raw=true)

+Specifically, the visualization of the overlapping classes between UCF-101 and Kinetics-600/700 are shown below.
+The Kinetics classes in green are considered as overlapping by comparing the cosine distance between the Word2Vec embeddings with a threshold and removed in B. Brattoli et al., "Rethinking zero-shot video classification: End-to-end training for realistic applications", CVPR 2020.
+The Kinetics classes in red are given by Word2Vec as the semantically nearest classes to the corresponding UCF-101 class, but not removed in the B. Brattoli et al. paper.
+For several cases, the actual closest Kinetics classes, shown in blue, are missed by Word2Vec.
+They are almost identical to the corresponding UCF-101 classes, and thus violate the ZSL idea.

 ![overlap](https://github.com/Secure-and-Intelligent-Systems-Lab/SemanticVideoTransformer/blob/main/Overlaps.png?raw=false)

 ## Irrelevant Classes